From Youth to Adulthood: 4 Pitfalls to avoid in Common App Prompt #5

 Remember, the most important job of your essays is to reveal your character.
 Make sure, when talking about accomplishments, that you go past the event or achievement itself to reveal what the accomplishment says about who you are as a person.

-It’s never too early to start preparing your essay, learn how with the Story2 EssayBuilder and unlock the secret of storytelling through a proven step-by-step process.
+It’s never too early to start preparing your essay!
+Learn how with the StoryBuilder writing platform and unlock the secret of storytelling through a proven step-by-step process.

 Want more tips for Common App essay prompts?
 Check out our Guide to the Common App.